moriyaya/LwCL/README.md

 ### Usage

 You can run the python file for different applications following the script below:
+1. GAN and Its Variants

-1. Multi-Task Meta-Learning Few-Shot Classification
+2. Multi-Task Meta-Learning Few-Shot Classification

 For the few-shot classification experiments in multi-task meta-learning, the entire network architecture is based on the [L2F](https://github.com/baiksung/L2F) network.
-You can download the complete code from [Baidu Yun (extraction code: cjzk)](https://pan.baidu.com/s/1fPLVgnZbdY1n75Flq54bMQ).
+You can download the complete code from [Baidu Yun (extraction code: i06p)](https://pan.baidu.com/s/1ACtg6W1nnEsZI9LDB9lPTQ).
 The datasets used are **mini-Imagenet** [mini-Imagenet](https://www.kaggle.com/datasets/arjunashok33/miniimagenet) and **Omniglot** [Omniglot](https://github.com/brendenlake/omniglot).

 Please download the corresponding dataset, for example, **mini_imagenet_full_size.tar.bz2**, and place it in the **dataset** directory.